SystemsApproach/security/systems.rst

 layer connection is secured by TLS and/or your VPN securely tunnels over the public Internet using IPsec, the confidentiality of your communication is ensured; securing the wireless link is partially redundant.
-However, there is additional communication between the wireless device and the wired infrastructure that supports it.
-This segment must also ensure confidentiality and integrity.
+Not all users are that careful, of course, but there are also control packets exchanged between the wireless device and the wired infrastructure, and that communication must be secured.

 7.5.1  Wi-Fi (802.11i)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~